alexjungaalto/masterthesis/README.md

 which you can compare the obtained validation or test-set errors.
 If your ML method achieves a test-set error close the baseline level then there is little point to invest significant additional time into exploring other ML methods.

-- It is often difficult to determine a useful baseline for the average loss achieved by ML methods.
-Sources for such a baseline could be simplified probabilistic models for the datapoints (such as "i.i.d." assumption) or literature that has reported the average loss achieved by state-of-the art ML methods.
+- Depending on your thesis topic it might be challenging to determine a useful baseline for the achievable peformance of ML methods.
+One source for such a baseling could be the expected loss (risk) of an optimal estimator under a probabilistic model (such as the "i.i.d." assumption) for the data points.
+Another source for a baseline might be any literature that has reported the average loss achieved by state-of-the art ML methods.
+This also includes unorthodox media such as online communities like (Kaggle)[https://www.kaggle.com/].

-- Do not worry if you are not able to achieve a baseline.
-It is much more important that your thesis precisely explains the applied ML methods and discusses the results.
-As a rule of thumb: I prefer a convincing explanation for why a ML methods performs poorly over an ad-hoc ML method that provides impressive performance metrics.
+- Do not worry if you are not able to achieve a specific baseline.
+Instead of achieving specific peformance metrics, it is much more important that your thesis provides a careful analysis of the obtained results.
+Loosely speaking: I prefer a detailed analysis of a
+(seemingly) poor performance of a ML method over a poor (or missing) analysis of a ML method with impressive performance in numerical experiments.

 - Try to do a first draft of the manuscript (or key parts) quick and dirty.
 There will be most likely several follow-up iterations during which you can fill in the gaps and polish the text.